awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_manage_users_groups_reset_password.md

 1. Open the AWS CLI\.

-1. Type the following command and replace the username "joebob" and password "P@ssw0rd" with your desired credentials\.
+1. Type the following command and replace the user name "joebob" and password "P@ssw0rd" with your desired credentials\.
 See [reset\-user\-password](https://docs.aws.amazon.com/cli/latest/reference/ds/reset-user-password.html) in the *AWS CLI Command Reference* for more information\.

    `aws ds reset-user-password --directory-id d-1234567890 --user-name joebob --new-password P@ssw0rd`